-Applications are due on 4 August 2021.
+Midnight Wednesday 14th June, 2023 (for February 2024 commencement).
+Deadline extended to Midnight Wednesday 5th July, 2023.
 Places are limited and competitive selection is based on results up until the end of year three.

 IMPORTANT: Please upload a Word document stating that you are applying for the MD MPH program in the additional documents section.

 Fees are subject to change annually.
 Please click here for up-to-date fee information.